-Market risks arising from trading transactions are measured by internal risk measurement model using value at risk (VaR) methodology.
-In the VaR calculations, trading and available-for-sale portfolios are taken into account.
-VaR is calculated by three different methods, namely historical simulation, Monte Carlo simulation and parametric method.
-The Bank takes the historical VaR results as the basis for the internal management of market risk and determination of limits.
+Market risks arising from trading portfolios are measured by the Bank as per "standard" and "value at risk (VaR)" methods.
+The measurements as per the standard method are performed on a monthly basis, and taken into consideration in the calculation of capital adequacy.
+Whereas, the measurements as per VaR method are performed on a daily basis.
+VaR is calculated using three different methods, namely historical simulation, monte carlo simulation and parametric methods.
+The Bank takes the historical VaR results as the basis for the internal management of market risk and limit setting.
 The calculations made according to other two methods are used for comparison and monitoring purposes.
-In the VaR calculation, one year historical market data set is used, and 99% confidence interval and one-day retention period are taken into account.
+In the VaR calculation, one year historical market data set is used, and 99% confidence interval and one-day holding period (10 days for regulatory capital calculation) are taken into account.
 In order to test the reliability of the VaR model, back tests are performed.
 Stress tests and scenario analysis are also applied in order to reflect the effects of prospective severe market fluctuations in the VaR calculations.
+Beside the VaR limits, the limits on transaction, trader, desk, stop-loss approved by the board of directors for trading portfolio are also applied for limiting the market risk.